stelzinga/MF/Management_Framework.md

 - Soft Skills
 - Hard Skills

 Soft Skills are subjective and hard to quantify.
 They are often referred to as *people skills* or *interpersonal skills* and are developed over time, sometimes from a very young age.
-Soft skills are some of the most important skills underpinning good Management.
+Soft skills are some of the most important skills underpinning good Management, but they are also more difficult to explicitly study or train.
 Many of below Soft Skills (in no particular order) have dependencies on each other and some are essentially the same but appearing under different names:
 - Communication: ability to convey and share ideas effectively to a wide range of Stakeholders.
 - Leadership: ability to help oversee Activities, guide initiatives and steer Staff toward the achievement of Goals through Leading.
 But also the ability to identify strong performers, and potential strong performers versus weak performers and people without potential.
 - Motivation: ability to keep going even in the face of setbacks.